-- 1. Insufficient evidence to support OJA's findings. - 2.
+- 1. Insufficient evidence to support JA's findings. - 2.
 The sanction imposed is disproportionate to the violation of the Sexual Misconduct Policy. - 3.
 The discovery of new, relevant evidence, that was unavailable to the appealing party during the investigation that could reasonably affect the outcome of the case. - 4.
-Prejudicial bias on the part of an OJA Investigator.
+Prejudicial bias on the part of a JA Investigator.